-Training your dog to "Leave It" and "Drop it" could actually save your dogs life (and more often, your valuables from being chewed!)
+How to train a dog to "leave It" and "drop it" is a skill that could actually save your dog's life — and more often, your valuables from being chewed!

-It works best to spend about 15 minutes per day in 5 minute sessions working on training your dog "Drop it" and "Leave it".
+It works best to spend about 15 minutes per day in 5-minute sessions working on how to teach a dog to "drop it" and "leave it".
 Using small, pea-sized, treats to reward good behavior makes learning happen quickly and without overfeeding.
 If your dog is not interested in treats, you can substitute playing with him or scratching him where he really enjoys it for a few seconds.
-Try to tailor your training sessions so that they are easy enough for your dog to earn a reward most of the time.
+Try to tailor your training sessions to train a dog how to “drop it” and “leave it” so that they are easy enough for the dog to earn a reward most of the time.
 Setting him up for success will avoid frustration for the learner as well as the trainer.

-The following steps will help you to train your dog to ignore an object when you ask him to.
-We begin by making the concept very easy and simple for your dog to understand and then progress to real life situations.
+The following steps will help you to train a dog how to ignore an object when you ask him to.
+We begin by making the concept very easy and simple for your dog to understand and then progress to real-life situations.

-1. Hide small treats in both of your fists.
-Say "leave it" and let him sniff/explore one of your fists.
-Praise and reward (P/R) when he looks away from your fist and feed the treat from your other hand.
-Repeat this until he no longer tries to get the treat from your fist when you show it to him.
-Hide small treats in both of your fists.
-Say "leave it" and let him sniff/explore one of your fists.
-Praise and reward (P/R) when he looks away from your fist and feed the treat from your other hand.
-Repeat this until he no longer tries to get the treat from your fist when you show it to him.
+- Hide small treats in both of your fists.
+Say "leave it" and let him sniff and explore one of your fists.
+Praise and reward when he looks away from your fist and feed him the treat from your other hand.
+Repeat teaching your dog “leave it” until he no longer tries to get the treat from your fist when you show it to him.

 "Leave it" with closed hand.

-2. Hide small treats in both of your fists.
+- Hide small treats in both of your fists.
 Say "leave it".
 Open a hand to show the treat to him, but close it if he tries to get the treat.
-Repeat this until he decides to ignore the treat while your hand is open and then P/R by delivering the treat in your other hand.
-Repeat these instructions until he is responding instantly.
+Repeat teaching your dog “leave it” until he decides to ignore the treat while your hand is open, and then praise and reward by delivering the treat in your other hand.
+Repeat these instructions to train a dog how to ignore an object until he is responding instantly.

 "Leave it" open hand.

-3. While sitting on the floor, set the treat on the floor near you and say "leave it".
+- While sitting on the floor, set the treat on the floor near you and say "leave it".
 Cover the treat with your hand if he tries to get it.
-When he looks away from the treat on the floor, P/R with a different treat.
-Repeat this step until he can respond instantly.
+When he looks away from the treat on the floor, praise and reward with a different treat.
+Repeat this step to teach a dog “leave it” until he can respond instantly.

 "Leave it" on the floor"

-Click the play button below to see a video of teaching step 3:
+Click the play button below to see a video to train a dog how to ignore an object using step 3:

-4. Set the treat on the floor, say "leave it" and stand up.
+- Set the treat on the floor, say "leave it", and stand up.
 Cover the treat with your foot if he tries to get to it.
-P/R for ignoring the treat.
+Praise and reward for ignoring the treat.
 Repeat these instructions until he is responding right away.

 "Leave it" while I stand

-5. Walk him past a treat on leash.
-Say "leave it" when he sees the treat and use the leash keep him from getting it if necessary.
-P/R with a different treat when he ignores the treat on the floor.
-Repeat these instructions until he is responding right away.
+- Walk him past a treat on leash.
+Say "leave it" when he sees the treat and use the leash to keep him from getting it if necessary.
+Praise and reward with a different treat when he ignores the treat on the floor.
+Repeat these instructions to train a dog how to ignore an object until he is responding right away.

 "Leave it" while on leash

-6. Practice "Leave it" with items you would like him to ignore in real life such as food on counters or tables, litter, animal droppings, tissues, etc. Remember to practice weekly to maintain this skill.
+- Practice "leave it" with items you would like him to ignore in real life such as food on counters or tables, litter, animal droppings, tissues, etc. Remember to practice how to train a dog to ignore an object weekly to maintain this skill.

 "Leave it" hotdogs on the table

-We will teach him to open his mouth and let you take an object from him.
+Next, we will teach you how to train a dog to open his mouth and let you take an object from him.
 This is a very important safety lesson for the times that he may get hold of something dangerous, like a chicken bone.
-Teaching "drop it" also helps to prevent him from aggressively guarding his chewies from you.
-He will learn that releasing items means good things for doggy.
+To teach a dog to "drop it" is also how to prevent him from aggressively guarding his chewies from you.
+He will learn that releasing items means good things in return.

-2. Have a piece of food ready in your free hand as you tempt your dog to chew on one of the items.a.
+- Have a piece of food ready in your free hand as you tempt your dog to chew on one of the items.
 Once he has his mouth on the object, put the treat very close to his nose and say "drop it".